Blue Mountains – Our compassionate community

 What if end of life planning happened way before the end stages of our lives?

-What if end of life planning was about who and what matters to us, as well as what is important in terms of our medical care?
+What if end of life planning was about who and what matters to us, not only what is important in terms of our medical care?

-What if neighbours and villagers (as they’re known in the Blue Mountains) were supported to activate their own naturally occuring support networks to care for their loved ones, and for the ones left to die with less social connections?
+What if neighbours and villagers (as they’re known in the Blue Mountains) were supported to activate their own networks to care for each other and for those of us less connected?
+Would our relationships be strengthened through this?

 For more information: